 More here: https://cor.europa.eu/en/news/Pages/europe-upcoming-challenges.aspx

-The Congress of Local and Regional Authorities of the Council of Europe unanimously adopted on...
+The Congress of Local and Regional Authorities of Council of Europe has renewed its presidency...